MyFoodFit

 Every signal includes the reason and the rule behind it.
 Users can see what triggered the result and where the logic comes from.
 There is no hidden model or black box scoring.

-MyFoodFit is designed to answer the primary question first: "Does this fit my dietary needs?"
+MyFoodFit is designed to answer the primary question first: "Can I eat this for my dietary needs?"

-The green / amber / red model provides rule-based clarity tuned to the user's primary dietary constraint.
-This model is a summary signal, not a judgement system.
+The Green / Amber / Red model provides rule-based clarity tuned to the user's primary dietary constraint.
+This model is a clarity tool, not a judgement system.

 Explanations and nutritional details are available secondarily, so users can understand the reasoning without being overwhelmed by data before reaching a decision.